Mirza Shirazi: Tobacco Protest

-Ecumenical policy in Samarra

-Shirazi's protest allowed Shiism to become more popular in Samarra.
-The Sunnis began participating in the mourning ceremonies of Muharram, with their Shia neighbours.
-Shirazi's demeanor also inspired them to pursue religious careers.
-Shirazi tried to use this advantage to strengthen ties between the Shias and Sunnis.
-His great-grandson, Radhi al-Shirazi narrates when the Sunnis decided to build a seminary for themselves, after reaching a specific stage, they had run out of funds to complete the construction.
-They then turned to Shirazi for financial aid, to which Shirazi gladly provided them a generous sum, that helped complete their seminary.

-Unfortunately, this level of influence gained by a Shia marja', wasn't going down well with Sultan Abdul Hamid II, who decided to establish more Sunni madrasas in Samarra to "protect the Sunnis from the tricks of the heretics [Shias]".

-In 1893, when chaos began to spread across Samarra due to sectarian tensions, leading to the death of Shirazi's son, Muhammad, as well as one of his nephews.
-Pressures rose on the Shia's, many Shias from the south were adamant on going to Samarra and violently ending the conflict, but were constantly rejected by Shirazi.
-Eventually, a complaint was made to the sultan, who allegedly worked hard to extinguish the conflict.
-In the meantime, the British and Russian governments both tried to take advantage of the situation and intervene by deploying their forces to one side of the conflict, choosing Shirazi.
-But to their disappointment, Shirazi rebuffed the two powers, claiming "it was a simple dispute among brothers" and of no concern to foreign nations.

 Personal life

 Shirazi was married to his cousin, the daughter of Mirza Radhi al-Din Shirazi.
 From her he had four children, two sons and two daughters.

-His eldest son, Muhammad, was killed in Samarra; reports indicate that his death was at the hands of the sectarian tension that happened at the time, and other reports, like that of his great grandson, Muhammad al-Shirazi's, claim he was killed by the British.
+His eldest son, Muhammad, was killed in Samarra; reports indicate that his death was at the hands of the sectarian tension that happened at the time, and other reports, like that of his great-grandson, Muhammad Shirazi's, claim he was killed by the British.
 His second son Ali, became a high ranking scholar, and if it was not for his death in 1936, he would have been the marja' of his time.

-His great grand-daughter is married to the current grand Ayatollah Sayyid Ali al-Sistani.
+His great-granddaughter is married to the current grand Ayatollah Sayyid Ali Sistani.

 Death

 After facing a strenuous period after the tobacco protest, Shirazi died in Samarra on Wednesday February 20, 1895.
-He was then taken to Najaf to be buried in the Imam Ali shrine.
+He was then taken to Najaf to be buried in the Imam Ali Shrine.

 Legacy

 Shirazi produced a large number of prominent students that proved to be great scholars of the age, and had a huge impact on the dissemination of the Islamic sciences.
 Some of them included: